Presidency of James Madison: Prelude to war

-Although initially promising, President Madison's diplomatic efforts to get the British to withdraw the Orders in Council were rejected by British Foreign Secretary George Canning in April 1809.
-In August 1809, diplomatic relations with Britain deteriorated as minister David Erskine was withdrawn and replaced by "hatchet man" Francis James Jackson.
+Although initially promising, President Madison's diplomatic efforts to get the British to withdraw the Orders in Council were rejected by Britain's Foreign Secretary George Canning in April 1809.
+In August 1809, American relations with Britain deteriorated as the British ambassador, David Erskine, was replaced by the "hatchet man" Francis James Jackson.
 Madison resisted calls for war, as he was ideologically opposed to the debt and taxes necessary for a war effort.
-British historian Paul Langford sees the removal in 1809 of Erskine as a major British blunder:
+The British historian Paul Langford sees the replacement of Erskine in 1809 as a major blunder:

 The British ambassador in Washington [Erskine] brought affairs almost to an accommodation, and was ultimately disappointed not by American intransigence but by one of the outstanding diplomatic blunders made by a Foreign Secretary.
 It was Canning who, in his most irresponsible manner and apparently out of sheer dislike of everything American, recalled the ambassador Erskine and wrecked the negotiations, a piece of most gratuitous folly.
 As a result, the possibility of a new embarrassment for Napoleon turned into the certainty of a much more serious one for his enemy.
 Though the British cabinet eventually made the necessary concessions on the score of the Orders-in-Council, in response to the pressures of industrial lobbying at home, its action came too late....
 The loss of the North American markets could have been a decisive blow.
 As it was by the time the United States declared war, the Continental System [of Napoleon] was beginning to crack, and the danger correspondingly diminishing.
 Even so, the war, inconclusive though it proved in a military sense, was an irksome and expensive embarrassment which British statesman could have done much more to avert.